-Roadside bomb kills 6 civilians in Afghanistan
+Suicide bomber kills 12 in Afghan capital

-KABUL, Afghanistan (AP) — An Afghan official says a roadside bomb struck a microbus in the eastern Ghazni province, killing six people.

-Arif Noori, a spokesman for the provincial governor, says women and children were among those killed in Monday’s blast, which also wounded three people.
+Elsewhere in Afghanistan, a roadside bomb struck a microbus in eastern the eastern Ghazni province on Monday, killing six people.
+Arif Noori, a spokesman for the governor of the Ghazni province, said women and children were among those killed in the blast, which also wounded three people.

 He said the bomb was planted by the Taliban.
 The insurgents mostly target security forces and government officials, but their roadside bombs often kill civilians.

-Noori says that elsewhere in Ghazni, at least three local police and 10 Taliban were killed in clashes.
+Elsewhere in Ghazni, at least three local police and 10 Taliban fighters were killed in clashes, Noori said.

+In the northern Kunduz province, the Taliban attacked a joint army and police checkpoint, killing at least 15 Afghan security forces, said Mohammad Yusouf Ayubi, head of the provincial council.

+In the eastern Nangarhar province, a suicide bomber wounded at least 10 civilians when he struck near the education department in the provincial capital of Jalalabad, said Attahullah Khogyani, spokesman for the governor.